danaattie/danaattie/README.md

 [![GitHub followers](https://img.shields.io/github/followers/danaattie?label=Follow&style=social)](https://github.com/danaattie)

 I'm passionate about coding and technology.
-I am capable of adapting in different environments as I am eager to learn and discover new trends in every field.
+I am capable of adapting in different environments as I am eager to learn and discover new trends in every field, having lived in 3 cities.

 ## About Me
 - 🌎 Background : Originally from Lebanon, I studied Economics in Montreal, Canada (https://www.concordia.ca)